LogLogic/CollegeProjects/README.md

 Logging to File: Saves ping results to ping.txt, providing a straightforward reference for network diagnostics.
 _______________________________

+Departmental File Backup Organizer

+This PowerShell script efficiently sorts and backs up files from a source directory by moving them to department-specific folders.
+Files with "HR" or "Sales" in their names are moved to dedicated backup folders, with filenames appended to indicate backup status.

+Features:

+Automated Folder Creation: Creates HR_Backup and sales_backup directories if they don't already exist.
+Departmental Sorting: Identifies files by checking for "HR" or "Sales" in the filename, then moves them to the appropriate backup folder.
+File Renaming: Adds "_backup" to each filename, preserving the original file extension.
+Status Output: Confirms when the files have been successfully sorted and backed up.
+_______________________________

 MousePicnic Text Adventure Game

 This Python-based text adventure game challenges players to help a little mouse prepare for a picnic.